l1-ca0/l1-ca0.github.io/content/posts/cmu-course-reviews-1st-semester.md

 **Challenges:**
 - A few labs (Proxy, Malloc) require significant time investment
-- Debugging low-level code and performance issues can be frustrating
+- Debugging low-level code can be frustrating

 **Would I recommend?**

-Essential for anyone interested to learn about systems programming.
+Essential for anyone interested to learn more about systems programming.
 The labs can be challenging at times but incredibly rewarding.

-## 18-789: Deep Generative Models
+## 18-789: Deep Generative Modeling

 This class was offered only the second time and I couldn't find reviews anywhere else online.
 But here is my take: